 Typically, as you show your creditors that you can settle your bill on time, they will expand your credit card limit.
 However, a credit card issuer will first check your credit rating or score before expanding your credit limit.
 A terrible credit history may reduce your credit limit, thus hurting your score and increasing your credit usage.

-- Buy a car
+5. Buy a Car

 Car lenders or suppliers are among the many organizations that check your credit score before loaning to you.
 If you don’t have a good credit score or rating, your car loan request could be denied.

-- Avoid debt collector’s phone calls
+8. Avoid debt collector’s phone calls

 Repairing or improving your credit incorporates settling those debt collection balances.
 Until you repair your bad credit score, you will face persistent letters and calls from debt collectors or creditors.
 While you can make a move to stop calls from a debt collector, collection accounts usually move from one collector onto the next.
 When a new debt collector receives your debt, you will need to go through the procedure of calling or sending letters to avoid their calls once again.
 Honestly, avoiding these annoying calls is one of the greatest reasons to improve your credit score.

-- So you can buy a house
+10. So you can Buy a House